ANSSI-FR/MLA/doc/src/CRYPTO.md

 For method `MLAMLDSA87SigMethod`, `signature_data` is the ML-DSA-87 signature (as described in FIPS 204 [^fips204], not HashML-DSA) of `h` (not `m` this time) with the ASCII `MLAMLDSA87SigMethod` as context.
 Signature verification and key generation are done as described in FIPS 204.
 Key storage is described in `KEY_FORMAT.md`.

 An archive can be signed with multiple signing keys.
 If a user provides a set of PQ/T keys for signature verification, implementations should give a way for the user to know if archive is correctly signed for at least one key.
 Implementations may give a way for users to know if archive is correctly signed for all keys.
-Users must explicitely know if they are validating against at least one or all keys.
+Users must explicitly know if they are validating against at least one or all keys.
 Implementations may also give a way for users to know which PQ/T keys correspond to valid signatures or their number.

 ### Encryption high-level overview